 - Stacked item graph and status cards: The graph displays all of the online and local items in your account targeting the Shopping destination and their current and historical status.
 The graph consists of 2 data points per day.
-Below the graph, you’ll see status cards that show the number of items that are disapproved, awaiting review, expiring, or active for the date and time you select in the graph.
+Below the graph, you’ll see status cards that show the number of items that are disapproved, pending, expiring, or active for the date and time you select in the graph.
 You can click on each card to display that status in the graph.

 - Overview cards: The issue overview cards show the number of issues at the account, feed, and item level.
 You can click on each card to find more granular information.
 You’ll see a flag on the overview cards that indicates the section that most likely requires your attention first.